nss-nightclass-projects/ex-tracker/README.md

 Time That Ex Normally Goes: [Pick one of the following options: Morning, Afternoon, Evening, After Dark]
 ```
 - As a user, I should be displayed a search bar.
 This search bar should filter the results of the cards.
 On keypress, the text I type in the search bar should be contained in either the location title text or the location address of all cards still displayed.
 - As a user, I should be displayed 4 button options for "time of day."
 (Options: Morning, Afternoon, Evening, After Dark).
-These buttons should filter the results down to each location to only display cards that have times corresponding to the button clicked.
+These buttons should filter the results down to each location that has a "Time That Ex Normally Goes" corresponding to the button clicked.

 ## Technical Requirements